 OVERVIEW OF GOEASY

 General Overview

-goeasy Ltd. is the leading full-service provider of goods and alternative financial services that improve the lives of everyday Canadians. goeasy Ltd. serves its customers through two key operating divisions: easyhome Leasing and easyfinancial.
+goeasy Ltd. is a leading full-service provider of goods and alternative financial services that improve the lives of everyday Canadians. goeasy Ltd. serves its customers through its two key operating divisions: easyfinancial and easyhome.